cgomez1995/stock-analysis/README.md

 # stock-analysis
-Question for the code below: I get a Microsoft Visual Basic message "Run-time error '6': Overflow" Sub DQAnalysis()
+Question for the code below: I get a Microsoft Visual Basic message "Run-time error '6': Overflow" Question for the code below: I clear everything and everytime I choose to run the code there is no Macro to choose it from.
+Sub DQAnalysis()
     Worksheets("DQ Analysis").Activate